reymon359/how-to-live/advices/Step outside the Comfort Zone/index.md

 ## Resources and credits

-I have talked about this topic with a lot of people.
-Also, read many books that talk about this topic or similar ones.
-For example, Your Erroneous Zones from Wayne Dyer or Stephen R. Covey's The 7 Habits of Highly Effective People.
+I have discussed this topic with a lot of people and have read books about it like Your Erroneous Zones from Wayne Dyer or Stephen R. Covey's The 7 Habits of Highly Effective People.

 ## Related advices